 Surrounded from everywhere with elegant mountains and Glacier, Bhojbasa is like an untouched beauty in the lap of the Himalayas, which takes all your tiredness away the minute you reach there.
 The snowfall in the night while you’re heating yourself up around a bone-fire, as we experienced it, makes it even more awesome!

-The next morning, when I left the comfortable coziness of my blanket at around 6:00 AM and peeked from the window I saw the sun being already popped out, filling the world with encouraging brightness.
+When I left the comfortable cosiness on day 2 of our Gangotri to Gomukh trek, at around 6:00 AM and peeked from the window I saw the sun being already popped out, filling the world with encouraging brightness.
 But as I stepped outside to check out the air, I found the cold startling, like a slap to the face.

 The sun was shining and the sky was a hearty blur, but everything at the ground level was either damp or wet – and the cold was unyielding.

 The Gomukh glacier is the source of Bhagirathi (Ganges).
 Due to its religious significance some people, who have balls of steel, even find the courage to take a dip in the bone-chilling water.

 I was definitely not one of those.
 But somehow I managed to pull myself together and sprinkled Ganges water all over myself.
 I am sure I heard somewhere that it gets counted as taking a dip in the water – and I believed that – with all the absolute faith in me.

 It was comparatively easy to walk back towards Gangotri because we majorly had to go downhill.
 But I still felt all weary and tired.
 I don’t remember exactly how many times we stopped on our way to catch our breath, maybe because my feet were sucking all the Glucose in my body in assisting my slowness and thus my brain went on some temporary hibernation mode.
-But in about 4 to 5 hours the entire group made it to Gangotri.
+But in about 4 to 5 hours the entire group made it from Bhojbasa to Gangotri.

 Stay tuned for more awesome journeys!

-On my trip to Gomukh, I saw some of the most dreaded plastic waste material including plastic Coke bottles and instant noodle wrappers.
+On my Gangotri to Gomukh trek, I saw some of the most dreaded plastic waste material including plastic Coke bottles and instant noodle wrappers.
 At places, a huge pile of such non-biodegradable plastic waste was simply lying, god knows since how long.
 I request everyone reading this post – please don’t pollute Himalayas because the very idea of waking up to the bright skies with spectacular views of the Himalayas and A RUBBISH DUMP lying next to you, is not very striking.
 It spoils the freaking view altogether.